 - Policy Structure Variations: The structure of UM coverage, such as whether it includes underinsured motorist coverage, can differ based on state-specific insurance regulations.

 The moments following a car accident can be chaotic and stressful, especially when the other driver is uninsured.
 Taking the right steps immediately can significantly impact the outcomes of insurance claims and potential legal proceedings.
-This section outlines the critical actions to take in the aftermath of an accident with an uninsured motorist, ensuring your safety and protecting your rights.

-Ensuring Safety and Reporting the Accident
+Ensuring Safety And Reporting the Accident

 The first and foremost priority in any accident is safety.